Kendarius-James/Busy-Bites-Desktop-App/README.md

 - JavaScript
 - Node.js
 - Spoonacular API

+# License
+Modified MIT License – Non-Commercial Use Only (MIT-NC) Copyright (c) 2025 Kendarius James

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to use, copy, modify, merge, publish, and distribute copies of the Software for non-commercial purposes only, subject to the following conditions:

+1. **Non-Commercial Use Only**

+   The Software and derivative works may be used for non-commercial purposes only.
+   “Non-commercial” means any use that is not primarily intended for or directed toward commercial advantage or monetary compensation.

+   Examples of prohibited commercial uses include, but are not limited to:
+     - Selling the Software or derivative works;
+     - Including the Software or derivative works in a paid product or service;
+     - Using the Software in connection with advertising, sponsorships, or affiliate marketing;
+     - Any activity that generates direct revenue from use of the Software.

+3. **Attribution**

+   The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software and derivative works.

+4. **Trademarks and Branding**

+   This license does not grant permission to use any trade names, trademarks, service marks, or logos associated with the author or project.

+5. **Warranty Disclaimer**

+   THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+6. **License Summary**

+   In summary:
+   - You may use, copy, modify, and share this Software freely for non-commercial purposes.
+   - You must provide attribution to the original author.
+   - You may not use this Software or its derivatives for commercial purposes of any kind.

 # Application Features
 - **Search Over 4,000 Recipes:** Find dishes by name with ease.